-- The qualifying contributions must be collected before the end of the qualifying period July 30, 2024. - The qualifying contributions must be submitted to the Secretary of State's office before August 6, 2024.
+- The qualifying contributions must be collected before the end of the qualifying period July 28, 2026. - The qualifying contributions must be submitted to the Secretary of State's office by August 4, 2026.

 If a candidate fails to qualify for funding under Commission regulations, the candidate's participating status is automatically terminated.